dortania/OpenCore-Legacy-Patcher/payloads/Kexts/Plists/PlatformPlugin/README.md

 This allows for all Mac models in this patcher to support the correct power management regardless of the SMBIOS used.

 * Note: iMac7,1 and older did not support ACPI_SMC_PlatformPlugin so no CPUFriend support is required
+* Note 2: Models dropped in macOS Sierra seem to have throttling issues if CPUFriend with accompanying data is injected.
+For short term, we've disabled this data injection until resolved.